KateHamada/KateHamada.github.io/projects/pokedex.md

 <img class="img-fluid" src="/img/pokidex.webp">
 # Pokedex C++ Project

 This is a C++ project that I made in spring 2025 in my ICS 212 Programming Structure class that allows the user to get information from a catalogue of pokemon.
-In this project there was a base class called Pokemon with derivded classes to represent different types of pokemon.
+In this project there was a base class called Pokemon with derived classes to represent different types of pokemon.

 From this project I learned to apply Object-Oriented Programming by creating an inheritance hierarchy where Pokemon was the parent class.
 I also learned to implement polymorphism by overriding printData() from the parent class in the child class.
 I also dynamically managed memory with new and delete to allocate and deallocate memory in order to prevent memory leaks.